How IT Pros use Ansible

 tags: [servers_postconf]

-• Have a look at playbooks_keywords for a list of all the keywords we can use inside the main playbook file
+• For a list of all the keywords we can use inside the main playbook file, have a look at playbooks_keywords

 Linting Ansible playbooks

-• Linting helps improve Ansible plays quality by giving recommendations on best practices of writing playbooks
+• Linting helps improve Ansible plays quality by giving recommendations on best practices for writing playbooks

 • High quality playbooks are easier to maintain and use with newer Ansible versions